Assertiveness Training in Addiction

 Assertiveness training is recommended for all sorts of people

-is particularly useful for the recovering addiction.
+are particularly useful for the recovering addiction.

-time claiming accountability for their actions.
+accountability for their actions.

 Many drug and alcohol rehab